 - freshly ground Sichuan peppercorn

-- 1 tbsp chopped Zha-cai or you can use crushed peanuts ,for the crispy taste
+- 1 tablespoon chopped Zha-cai or you can use crushed peanuts ,for the crispy taste

-- 1/2 tbsp Homemade Chili oil for drizzling
+- ½ tablespoon Homemade Chili oil for drizzling